Cinnamon and Kale

 Cocoa.
 Use unsweetened cocoa for this recipe (not drinking chocolate which contains sugar).

 Honey.
 Just a small amount of honey slightly sweetens the almonds and helps the cocoa to adhere.
-You could also use maple syrup if you prefer, and want the recipe to be vegan.
+You could also use maple syrup or agave syrup if you want the recipe to be vegan.

 Cinnamon is optional, but adds a nice extra layer of flavour and sweetness.

-Salt - again this is optional, but a tiny pinch of salt enhances the chocolate-y flavour of the cocoa.
+Salt - again this is optional, but a tiny pinch of salt enhances the chocolate flavour of the cocoa.

 You could also add other spices to the mix.
 Try ground cardamom, cloves or nutmeg.
 Or for a little heat, add a pinch of cayenne or chilli powder.